jakekara/vizlab/src/ConnHousingInventory/README.md

 ThrottledViz classes, which handle some boilerplate stuff.
 The difference between Viz and ThrottledViz is that ThrottledViz automatically calls its draw() function when the viewport size changes.

+### Topojson layer details

+This map has four five shape layers.
+One for CT towns (county subdivisions) and three for school districts (elemntary, secondary and unified), as well as one for the outline of the state.
+These files are from the Census Bureau, converted to topojson using mapshaper.

 ### TODO (!Important)